Voodoo Lab Tremolo

 I also briefly owned a Boss PN-2 Tremolo/Pan, and while the panning effect was really cool, I found the tremolo to be too choppy for me – I prefer the Fender amp tremolo sound, which the TR-2 does very well.

 Yes, another cheapo Chinese knock-off 🙂 As mentioned in the distortion section, I got to try out a bunch of the Mooer pedals, and found them to be quite uneven.
 Some were awful, others just fine while a few were spectacular.
-This was one of them, so it stayed.
+This was one of the latter group, so it stayed.
 The Trelicopter is often referenced as a copy of the Demeter Tremulator, and it sure sounds like it.
 It has that syrupy, swampy ”vintage amp tremolo” feel to it, that few pedals can replicate.
 The ”bias” control (internal trimpot on the Demeter pedal) is subtle, and the pedal never strays from its basic sound.
 So if you’re looking for modern square-wave tremolo effects, this one might not be for you.
 But if you’re into Ry Cooder and that type of tremolo, it’s just right.
 The only thing that would beat it would be a Demeter Tremulator…

 I did one small mod to it (if you can call it that) – I added a tiny drop of white-out in the little pointer slot on the two tiny knobs, which made it much easier to see where they’re set.